-As a television reporter and producer she has created a number of acclaimed documentaries.
-Her three part documentary called "Homeless in Calgary" received a prestigious Alberta Motion Picture Industries Association (AMPIA) award.
-"Journey of Faith," her 30 minute film on Ramadan, received an AMPIA nomination and has aired across Canada.
-Jahanshah's work lends a voice to people living on the margins, bringing awareness of critical social issues like homelessness, gangs and domestic violence.
+As a television reporter and producer, she has created a number of acclaimed documentaries.
+Her three-part documentary called "Homeless in Calgary" received a prestigious Alberta Motion Picture Industries Association (AMPIA) award.
+"Journey of Faith," her 30-minute film on Ramadan, received an AMPIA nomination and has aired across Canada.
+Jahanshah's work lends a voice to people living on the margins, bringing awareness to critical social issues like homelessness, gangs and domestic violence.

 That social conscience permeates her private life as well as her professional one.
 Jahanshah is a committed community volunteer, participating in charity events such as the Mayor's Annual Food Drive, the Empty Bowl benefit and fund raisers for the Salvation Army and Drop-In Centre.

 Shiva Jahanshah, filmmaker, producer, director, host, content creator, communicator

 "After leaving my job at Shaw TV at the end of September, I am working on starting a private production company.
 My company will focus on the fashion, lifestyle and beauty industries.
 And I would love to come teach at SAIT!
 I think storytelling is an art and video allows you to be incredibly creative.
 I have always enjoyed meeting different people and understanding their stories, backgrounds and passions.